 Under the Company's majority vote standard for the election of directors (described in more detail below), to be elected, a nominee must receive a greater number of votes cast "for" his or her election than the number of votes cast "against."
-The approval of the proposed amendment to our Articles of Incorporation requires the affirmative vote of holders of a majority of the outstanding shares of our common stock.
 The ratification of the appointment of our independent registered accounting firm requires the affirmative vote of a majority of the votes cast at the meeting.
 The say-on-pay vote is advisory; consequently, it is not binding upon the Board of Directors or the Personnel and Compensation Committee.

-The election of directors, the proposed Amendment to our Articles of Incorporation, and the say-on-pay vote are considered non-routine matters.
-Consequently, if your shares are held by a broker or other fiduciary, it cannot vote your shares on these matters unless it has received voting instructions from you.
+The election of directors and the say-on-pay vote are considered non-routine matters.
+Consequently, if your shares are held by a broker, bank or other fiduciary, it cannot vote your shares on these matters unless it has received voting instructions from you.

 Abstentions and broker non-votes, if any, will not be counted as votes cast but will count for purposes of determining whether a quorum is present.
-So long as a quorum is present, abstentions and broker non-votes will have no effect on any of the matters presented for a vote at the Annual Meeting, other than the proposed Articles Amendment.
+So long as a quorum is present, abstentions and broker non-votes will have no effect on any of the matters presented for a vote at the Annual Meeting.